greggersaurus/OpenSteamController/README.md

 Welcome to the Open Steam Controller Project!

-The primary intention of this project is to explore, deconstruct and, hopefully, expand upon configuration options and usages for the Steam Controller.
+The primary intention of this project is to explore, deconstruct and expand upon configuration options and usages for the Steam Controller.

 A secondary intention is for this project to be an educational and/or